-- upkeep and maintenance of aging housing stock;
+- ongoing maintenance and upkeep of aging housing stock;

 - homeownership opportunities;

 - affordable rental housing;

-- decrease homelessness;
+- decrease homelessness:

-- new market rate housing; and
+- new market-rate housing development; and

 - affirmatively furthering fair housing.

 City actions are broken out into the following categories by direct City/HRA actions.

 Financial Resources/Strategy: Actions the City/ HRA may undertake that bring financial capital to an individual, project, or program.